oracle/oci-react-samples/mtdrworkshop/setup-dev-environment/Readme.md

 ## Introduction

 In this lab, you will configure your development environment and collect information that will be used later throughout this workshop.
+The setup script requires certain environment variables to be set, which is why a script for configuring the environment variables is necessary.
+After the environment varialbes are set, the setup script uses Terraform, Bash, and SQL to automate the creation of all the resources needed for this lab, such as VCN's, an OKE Cluster, API Gateway, Autonomous database, etc. The script also creates a table and inserts one row into the table, which we will use to make sure the setup was done correctly.

-Estimated Lab Time: ~25 minutes
+Estimated Lab Time: ~30 minutes

 ### Objectives

 * Create group and give the appropriate permissions to run the setup
-* Clone the github repository and execute setup script
+* Clone the github repository and execute setup script to create the following resources:
+    * 1 Autonomous database
+    * 1 API gateway
+    * 1 Object Storage bucket
+    * 1 OKE cluster
+    * 1 OCI Registry
+    * 1 Virtual Cloud Network
 ### Prerequisites

 - This lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
 You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a LiveLabs account.